Crafting Careers: Unleashing the Artistry of Fabrication

 CNC Machinist A CNC machinist operates computer numerical control (CNC) machines to fabricate metal and plastic parts according to precise specifications.
 Strong understanding of CNC programming, ability to operate and maintain CNC machines, knowledge of machining tools, attention to detail $45,000 – $80,000 per year

-Sheet Metal Fabricator A sheet metal fabricator cuts, bends, and shapes metal sheets to create various products or structures.
+Sheet Metal Fabricator A sheet metal fabricator cuts, bends, and shapes metal sheets to create various products or .
 They often work with HVAC systems, ductwork, or architectural components.
 Proficiency in working with sheet metal tools, ability to read technical drawings, knowledge of metalworking techniques, attention to detail $35,000 – $60,000 per year

 Assembler An assembler puts together components or parts to create finished products.
 They may work with electrical, mechanical, or other types of assemblies.
 Ability to follow assembly instructions, basic knowledge of hand and power tools, attention to detail, manual dexterity $25,000 – $45,000 per year